 Sweden’s municipalities are responsible for care for the elderly in the home or in special accommodation.
-Their duties also include care for people with physical disabilities or psychological disorders and providing support and services for people released from hospital care as well as for school health care.
-Chronic diseases that require monitoring and treatment, and often life-long medication, place significant demands on the system.
+Their duties also include care for people with physical disabilities or psychological disorders and providing support and services for people released from hospital care as well as for school healthcare.

 Specialist care within 90 days

-This means all patients should be in contact with a community health care centre the same day they seek help and have a doctor’s appointment within seven days.
+This means all patients should be in contact with a local health centre (vårdcentral) the same day they seek help, and should get a medical assessment within three days.
 After an initial examination, no patient should have to wait more than 90 days to see a specialist, and no more than 90 days for an operation or treatment, once it has been determined what care is needed.
-If the waiting time is exceeded, patients are offered care elsewhere; the cost, including any travel costs, is then paid by their county council.
+If the waiting time is exceeded, patients are offered care elsewhere with no extra costs, including travel.

 Costs for health and medical care as a percentage of Sweden’s gross domestic product (GDP) is fairly stable and on par with most other European countries.
-In 2012, health and medical care represented 7.5 per cent of GDP.
-The bulk of health and medical costs in Sweden are paid for by county council and municipal taxes.
+In 2018, health and medical care represented around 11 per cent of GDP.
+The bulk of health and medical costs in Sweden are paid for by regional and municipal taxes.
 Contributions from the national government are another source of funding, while patient fees cover only a small percentage of costs.

-It is now more common for county councils to buy services from private health care providers – in 2013, 12 per cent of health care was financed by county councils but carried out by private care providers.
+It is now more common for regional councils to buy services from private healthcare providers.
+In 2018, 13.5 per cent of healthcare was financed by regional councils but carried out by private care providers.
 An agreement guarantees that patients are covered by the same regulations and fees that apply to municipal care facilities.